dominik-maximilian-schaefer/masterthesis/README.md

 This is the official GitHub repository containing supplementary material for the Master's Thesis of Dominik Schaefer.

 **Contents:**
-- The file *final_meta_dataset* contains the final meta-dataset described in the Master Thesis.
+- The file *final_meta_dataset* contains the final meta-dataset described in the Master's Thesis.

 - The directory *raw_process_data* contains the nine original *.csv* files of the nine business processes extracted from System Alpha.